Your personal brand can play an integral part in your job-search process. Here's exactly what it is and how to establish your own.

 Think about your career goals.
 Ask yourself: Where do I want to be in five years?
 Ten years?

-Consider who your audience is.
+Consider who your target audience is.
 In this case, keep the hiring manager or interviewer in mind.

 Now, take a look and pluck out some common themes that fit you and your career goals.
 Use these to start building your personal brand statement, aka the one sentence that highlights your expertise and what makes you stand out in your field.
 It's basically a mission statement, but for yourself and your career.

-Here are a few examples you can use as a template when defining your own brand:
+Here are a few examples you can use as a template when defining your own brand and what makes you unique:

 “I create online branded content that engages readers and pushes them to action.”